mumuki/mumukit-content-type/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-This software also contains MIT code by Jordan Byron, extracted from https://github.com/elm-city-craftworks/md_emoji
+This software also contains MIT code originally developed by Jordan Byron, extracted from https://github.com/elm-city-craftworks/md_emoji